Mindfulness Based Cognitive Therapy

-The majority of the task in this course is done by participants during their usual hours by applying the lessons they learn in the class which includes various mindfulness activities and meditations, whereas the classes are held for few hours only on a few targeted weekly days.
+The majority of the task in this course is done by the participants during their usual hours by applying the lessons they learn in the class which includes various mindfulness activities and meditations, whereas the classes are held for a few hours only on a few targeted weekly days.

 The course also involves some Yoga and breathing exercises that helps one to develop an increased present moment awareness.

 MBCT has been significantly successful in treating the patients of depression and many studies have supported the health benefits and effectiveness of this course.